thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-04-09-thoughtworks-arts-exhibition-spring-break-armory-week.markdown

 ---
-title     : "ThoughtWorks Arts Exhibition at SPRING/BREAK for Armory Week 2018" image     : "dual-brains.jpg"
+title     : "Thoughtworks Arts Exhibition at SPRING/BREAK for Armory Week 2018" image     : "dual-brains.jpg"
 tags      : [riot, biofields]
 ---
-The work of ThoughtWorks Arts artists were exhibited together at the closely-watched SPRING/BREAK Art Show in March 2018.
+The work of Thoughtworks Arts artists were exhibited together at the closely-watched SPRING/BREAK Art Show in March 2018.
 The exhibition took place at 4 Times Square as part of New York's Armory Week.

 {% include image file='show.jpg'
    caption='The exhibition space just prior to opening' %}

-The exhibition, sponsored by the media art center [Harvestworks](http://www.harvestworks.org/), was comprised of works incubated by ThoughtWorks Arts programs over the last four years.
-This includes work from [Art-A-Hack](https://artahack.io) and the [ThoughtWorks Arts Residency](https://thoughtworksarts.io), and by the directors of these programs, Andrew McWilliams and Ellen Pearlman, who are also practicing artists.
+The exhibition, sponsored by the media art center [Harvestworks](http://www.harvestworks.org/), was comprised of works incubated by Thoughtworks Arts programs over the last four years.
+This includes work from [Art-A-Hack](https://artahack.io) and the [Thoughtworks Arts Residency](https://thoughtworksarts.io), and by the directors of these programs, Andrew McWilliams and Ellen Pearlman, who are also practicing artists.

 <!--excerpt-ends-->